By Amanda Roberge CORRESPONDENT with Worcester Telegram & Gazette Corp.

 “Sometimes we understand the words they are saying, but we have to really slow down and try to figure out exactly what they are asking,” she said.
 “The words might be clear, but the meaning might not be.”

-“(Computer programs) are good enough if you need to get the general gist of a private email or conversation,” said Nabil Freij, owner of GlobalVision International Inc., a company whose Westboro headquarters is run by his sister, Micheline Freij, director of global operations.
+“(Computer programs) are good enough if you need to get the general gist of a private email or conversation,” said Nabil Freij, President of GlobalVision International Inc., a company whose Westboro headquarters is run by his sister, Micheline Freij, director of global operations.
 “But if your interest is to look professional, you need to find a professional.”

 Wendy Pease, owner of Rapport International in Sudbury, said, “Even through a difficult recession, this (interpretation and translation) industry continues to grow.”